 Clinical teaching skills will also be developed.
 Appropriate time will be spent with the fellow in order to foster his/her own clinical skills after which the fellow will be expected to guide residents through procedures as the primary mentor.

-The fellow will be appointed as an Assistant Clinical Staff in the Department of Urology and will manage a personal clinic of general urology patients.
+The fellow will be appointed as a Limited Clinical Practitioner in the Department of Urology and will have the opportunity to manage a personal clinic of general urology patients.
 This weekly activity will help the fellow develop time management skills and help maintain sharp ambulatory skills.

-The fellowship is approved by the Endourological Society and a certificate of completion will be awarded at the time of graduation.
+The fellowship is accredited by the Endourological Society and a certificate of advanced endourology training will be awarded at the time of graduation.

 Regularly performed procedures